 8. Spruce, Blue Tansy, Frankincense & RosewoodBlend (Valor)

 Blanca also suggests the essential oil blend Valor, which helps with fear, behavior, and training.
 It can also aid in the healing of skin masses, itching, allergies, and infections.
 Try it in a diffuser, on your pup's collar or with topical application.

-"My life has been about educating people on therapeutic-grade essential oils.
+"My life has been about educating people on the purest essential oils.
 They use no synthetics.
 They're unadulterated with the same properties of the plants they came from.
 Plants exude oil to protect themselves and help themselves grow.
-The essential oils have compounds that help us emotionally, spiritually and physically.
+The essential oils have compounds that help us emotionally, spiritually, and physically.
 Essential oils are the life source of the plant.
-In my practices, I believe in treating the whole body.
+In my practice, I believe in treating the whole body.
 If you're having stomach problems, tell me about your stress.
 Changing the body's beliefs is important for improving your health.
 And it's the same thing for your pets.
 If your dog has the feeling that everyone with a hat is going to hurt him, then you need to rewire his brain so he doesn't attach to that past trauma.
 Feed them proper food.
 Give them enough exercise.
-Use the right therapeutic-grade essential oils.
+Use the right (highest-quality) essential oils.
 We don't only have to be loving and caring but must be mentors to our pets.
-They learnfrom us and in turn, we are able to learn so much from them."
+They learn from us and in turn, we are able to learn so much from them."